-- Our staff play a particularly important role in safeguarding as they are in a position to observe any changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - o provide a safe environment in which children can learn. - be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection. - know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact abuse and neglect can have upon a child. - be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - be prepared to identify children who may benefit from early help and understand the early help process and their role in it. - o understand the school safeguarding policies and systems. - o undertake regular and appropriate training which is regularly updated. - be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - o know how to maintain an appropriate level of confidentiality. - reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+- Our staff play a particularly important role in safeguarding as they are in a position to observe changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - Provide a safe environment in which children can learn. - Be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection. - Know what to do if a child tells them that they are being abused, neglected or exploited and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Be prepared to identify children who may benefit from early help and understand the early help process and their role in it. - Understand the early help process and their role in it. - Understand the school safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Staff at West Borough Primary School recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
+This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child.

-- Staff at Sevenoaks Primary School recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
-This should not prevent staff from having professional curiosity, speaking to a DSL if they have any concerns about a child, and/or recording their concerns on CPOMS. - Staff at Sevenoaks Primary School will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff code of conduct and our relational policy.
+• Staff at West Borough Primary School will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff code of conduct and pupil behaviour policies.

-2.4 Children and young people
+2.4 Children and Young People

-- Children and young people have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse,, neglect or exploitation knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of school safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.
+- Children and young people (pupils) have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of school safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.

-2.5 Parents and carers
+2.5 Parents and Carers

-- Parents/carers have a responsibility to: - o Understand and adhere to the relevant school policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the school or other agencies to ensure children are safe.
+- Parents/carers have a responsibility to: - Understand and adhere the relevant school policies and procedures. - Talk to their children about safeguarding issues with their children and support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online. - \circ Seek help and support from the school or other agencies.

-3. Child Protection Procedures
+3 Child Protection Procedures

-3.1 Recognising indicators of abuse and neglect
+3.1 Recognising Indicators of abuse, neglect and exploitation